robertjchristian/service-nucleus/README.md

 <h5>Building LESS</h5>
 In addition to the prerequisites outlined above, you'll need npm, less, and uglify-js to build Twtter Bootstrap.

-<h3>Keeping up with change</h3>
+<h3>Keeping up with changes</h3>

 This project is going to be in flux for the foreseeable future (see roadmap).

-Adding service-seed as a remote tracking branch is a low cost and easy way to pick up changes.
+Adding the service-nucleus as a remote tracking branch is a low cost and easy way to stay current.
 It's recommended to do something like:

 <pre>
-git remote add --track master service-seed git@github.com:robertjchristian/service-seed.git git fetch service-seed git merge service-seed/master
+git remote add --track master service-nucleus git@github.com:robertjchristian/service-nucleus.git git fetch service-nucleus git merge service-nucleus/master
 </pre>

+<i>Note that similarly, when developing on this project, a remote tracking branch should be setup against NetFlix/karyon.</i>